The below was last updated 8 February 2021.

 - New 'how to' guide on homeworking and model homeworking agreement.

 - Due to the outbreak, rules on right to work checks for foreign workers have been changed.
 Read more here.

 - Read about how the coronavirus has impacted upon modern slavery statements here.

 - Training provision on managing redundancy

-- NEW - Information Commissioner's Office guidance for testing in compliance with Data Protection Law
+- Information Commissioner's Office guidance for testing in compliance with Data Protection Law